Public image of Taylor Swift: Privacy, stalking and jet usage

 Swift is frequently mobbed, mostly by fans and paparazzi.
 She has spoken about her lack of privacy and that she is "highly aware of the fact that that is not normal."
 In 2015, Swift's fans swarmed the Narita International Airport in Chiba, Japan, when she landed there, causing flight delays.
 Swift has experienced numerous instances of house break-in and stalkers across her U.S. homes and locations; some of the stalkers have also been armed during their pursuits.
 Swift has received death and rape threats as well.
 She has won restraining orders against various individuals designated as stalkers.
 In 2019, she said she carries "QuikClot army grade bandage dressing" with her for gunshots or stab wounds.

 Swift's private jet use has drawn scrutiny and criticism for its carbon emissions after media outlets cited a 2022 report which was compiled based on data posted by the now-defunct Twitter account @CelebJets.
 In response, a spokesperson for Swift stated that she had purchased more than double the required carbon credits to offset all tour travel and flights to visit Kelce.
-In December 2023, Swift's lawyers sent a cease and desist letter to American programmer Jack Sweeney, the person who owned the jet-tracking accounts, alleging stalking and safety risks; media outlets have reported that the information posted by Sweeney is a synthesis of publicly available data.
+In December 2023, Swift's lawyers sent a cease and desist letter to the American programmer Jack Sweeney, the person who owned the jet-tracking accounts, alleging stalking and safety risks; media outlets have reported that the information posted by Sweeney is a synthesis of publicly available data.
 It was reported in 2024 that Swift sold one of the two jets she owned.